School Handbook

 Students are counted tardy after 8:05 AM and are counted as early dismissal any time before 3:05 PM.
 All students arriving tardy to school should sign in with receptionist in the Primary Building.
 Upon signing in or out, parent will receive a slip showing if student is excused or unexecused.
 This status can be adjusted once acceptable documentation is provided.

 Early dismissal requires a note to the office from the parent/guardian on the morning of the dismissal.
-To insure safety, parents/guardians must come to the Primary Building to sign children out of school.
+To insure safety, parents/guardians must come to the Main Entrance of the Primary Building to sign children out of school.
 Other family members, neighbors, etc. do not have the legal right to check children out of school without filed written permission from the parent/guardian.

 Tardies – Sign In